yl573/protosync/README.md

 Syncing directory to source
 ```

 And that's it!

 Just make changes in your local directory and see it automatically synced across to the remote directory.

+**Note:** you'll need to keep both terminals running for the sync to work.

+### Facts

+* Protosync uses your ```.gitignore``` file to automatically ignore unnecessary files.
+* If you're worried about network usage, Protosync generates about **2kb/s** of traffic.